MarcusWolschon/osmeditor4android/documentation/docs/help/en/Way selected.md

 * turn:lanes and turn
 * \*:left, \*:right, \*:left:\*, \*:right:\*, left and right
 * \*:backward, \*:forward, \*:backward:\*, \*:forward:\*, backward and forward
+* forward and backward roles in relations the selected way is a member of

 ### ![](../images/tag_menu_split.png) Split